Shukatsu (end-of-life planning): Origin and development

 The term shūkatsu is considered to have originated from the magazine Weekly Asahi, and it is attributed to the former deputy editor-in-chief of the magazine, Hiroto Sasaki.
 Since the series of articles related to shūkatsu was published in 2009, the word has spread through the public, along with the numerous book publications discussing the topic.
 In 2010, shūkatsu was nominated for the New Word/Buzzword Award, and in 2012 it was selected as one of the top ten for the same contest.
 In 2012, the first organization specializing in shūkatsu, the Association of Comprehensive Ending Care, was established in Hokkaido.
 In September 2015, it was incorporated as the General Incorporated Association Japan for End-of-Life Planning.

-In 2013, Japan's first specialized magazine on shūkatsu, End-of-Life Reader Sonae (‘preparation’), was published by Sankei Shimbun Publishing.
+In 2013, Japan's first specialized magazine on shūkatsu, End-of-Life Reader Sonae ('preparation'), was published by Sankei Shimbun.
 Subsequently, in 2014, there arose a growing trend towards more casual end-of-life planning, including What-If Calendar to make it easier for people to think about and plan for the end of their lives.

 End-of-life planning has appeared in featured articles by monthly and weekly magazines such as Bungei Shunjū, Chūōkōron, and Weekly Tōyō Keizai, and it has become a significant social trend from which what is known as the "End-of-life Industry" emerged.